josepablovr/Jenga-Palletizing-Robot/README.md

 # Palletizing Robot

 Welcome to the **Palletizing Robot** project!
-This is a **4 DOF robot** that’s got a little bit of everything: precision, automation, and repurposed hardware from an old printer (yes, really!).
-It uses **3 prismatic actuators** and a **rotational joint** in the end effector to perform an efficient pick-and-place operation.
+This is a **4 DOF robot** that combines precision, automation, and repurposed hardware from an old printer (yes, really!).
+It uses **3 prismatic actuators** and a **rotational joint** in the end effector to perform efficient pick-and-place operations.

 ## What’s Inside?

 ### The Mechanics
-- **3 Prismatic Actuators**: These are powered by **DC motors with encoders**, each controlled by an optimized **PID controller** in **Arduino**.
-The cool part? **Interrupts** handle position updates without delay.
-So no waiting around for your robot to make its move.
+- **3 Prismatic Actuators**: These are driven by **DC motors with encoders**, each controlled by an optimized **PID controller** in **Arduino**.
+The standout feature? **Interrupts** handle position updates without delay, ensuring the robot responds immediately.
-- **1 Rotational Joint**: This gives the robot the ability to rotate and pick up items with precision.
+- **1 Rotational Joint**: This allows the robot to rotate and pick up items with high precision.

-**Note**: The actuators and sensors were repurposed from an old printer—don’t let your recycling pile go to waste, folks!
-These components can still do cool stuff when given a second chance.
+**Note**: The actuators and sensors come from an old printer—proof that repurposing can lead to functional and innovative results!

 ### Control System
-This isn’t your typical robot with a joystick or complicated software interface.
-The robot is controlled by a set of **physical buttons**.
-The magic behind it is a **finite state machine (FSM)** that governs the robot’s state, meaning you can **Start**, **Pause**, **Stop**, or **Restart** the robot with zero delays.
-Yep, everything happens in real time.
+This robot doesn't rely on a joystick or complex software interface.
+Instead, it is controlled via a set of **physical buttons**.
+The core of the control system is a **finite state machine (FSM)** that governs the robot’s operations, so you can easily **Start**, **Pause**, **Stop**, or **Restart** the robot without any delays.

 ### Pick-and-Place: It’s Preprogrammed
-The robot is set up with a **predefined pick-and-place sequence**, and here's the cool part:
+The robot operates with a **predefined pick-and-place sequence**, which simplifies the task:
-- Fixed **starting position** and **target angle**.
+- A fixed **starting position** and **target angle**.
-- It calculates the **positions of 6 pallets** from these fixed parameters.
+- It calculates the **positions of 6 pallets** based on these fixed parameters.
-So, all you need to do is press a button, and the robot gets to work—no guessing or recalibration.
+Just press a button, and the robot will execute the sequence—no recalibration needed.

 ### No Delays, Just Action
-The code is designed with **no delays**—everything runs based on internal logic.
-That means the robot is always ready to move, no blocking code in the way.
-The pick-and-place operation flows seamlessly from start to finish.
+The system is built to work with **no delays**.
+Everything runs based on internal logic, meaning the robot is always ready to move, and there’s no blocking code.
+The pick-and-place operation runs smoothly from start to finish.

 ### Setup
-1. **Compile the code** into your **Arduino Mega**.
+1. **Compile the code** onto your **Arduino Mega**.
-2. Hook up the motors, encoders, L298N motor drivers, and buttons.
+2. Connect the motors, encoders, L298N motor drivers, and buttons.
-3. Plug in your **24V power supply** and fire it up!
+3. Plug in your **24V power supply** and the robot is ready to go!

 ## What’s Next?
 (Future Improvements)

-Sadly, this project has been **abandoned** (the robot got disassembled 😢), but the code is still golden and could be adapted to other projects.
-If you want to take this robot to the next level, here are some ideas:
+Although this project has been **abandoned** (the robot was disassembled 😢), the code remains highly functional and could be adapted for future projects.
+Here are some ideas for enhancing the robot:

-- **Cartesian Trajectory Planning**: Imagine the robot moving all 3 axes at the same time.
-That would make pick-and-place even smoother and more efficient.
+- **Cartesian Trajectory Planning**: Moving all 3 axes simultaneously would make the pick-and-place sequence even more fluid and efficient.
-- **Class-based PID Controls**: Tidy up the PID control code with classes to keep everything organized and easier to manage.
+- **Class-based PID Controls**: Refactoring the PID control logic into classes would improve code organization and maintainability.
-- **Speed and Acceleration Limits**: Add limits to speed and acceleration to prevent any mishaps like dropping your precious cargo.
+- **Speed and Acceleration Limits**: Introducing speed and acceleration limits could prevent issues like dropping items during operation.

-## Why Bother?
+## Why It Matters

-This project shows that even old, seemingly useless hardware (like printers) can be turned into something useful and fun.
-It’s perfect for anyone interested in robotics, automation, and reusing components creatively.
+This project demonstrates that even old hardware, like printers, can be repurposed into functional robotic systems.
+It’s an excellent starting point for anyone interested in robotics, automation, and sustainable practices through creative reuse of components.

-The code is fast, efficient, and doesn't rely on delays—ideal for real-time control systems.
-So, take this as a reference, make it your own, and who knows?
-You might just take this palletizing robot to new heights.
+The code is fast, efficient, and designed to run without delays—making it perfect for real-time control applications.
+Use this as a reference, customize it for your own needs, and who knows?
+You might take this palletizing robot to the next level.

-Let the robot do the work—no delays, just precision.
+Let the robot do the work—precisely and without interruption.

 Enjoy!

 Credits